Site icon AppSealing

 However, it’s less common in standard browsers due to the flexibility needed to trust various CAs.
 More often, web-based pinning might be seen in web applications utilizing dedicated client software or plugins.

-SSL pinning is a valuable security measure that significantly mitigates the potential risks associated with fraudulent certificates.
+SSL pinning is a valuable mobile application security measure that significantly mitigates the potential risks associated with fraudulent certificates.
 By implementing SSL pinning, the application will only accept certificates that precisely match the pinned certificate or public key.
 This additional layer of security provides robust protection against malicious actors attempting to exploit fake or compromised certificates in MITM attacks.

 Exploring Digital Certificates for Secure Connectivity